-We are developing teacher training in Eritrea, to ensure that children and youth get to study with the support of a professional teacher.
+FCA develops teacher training in Eritrea, to ensure that children and youth get to study with the support of a professional teacher.
 Motivated and skilled teachers are the basic prerequisite for learning.
 However, due to a critical shortage of teachers, many Eritrean teachers are unqualified and receive only minimal or no training.

-In order to expand the availability of quality teacher training, FCA is working closely with Eritrean teacher training institutions and national education officials.
+In order to expand the availability of quality teacher training, FCA is working closely with Eritrean teacher training institution and national education officials.
 Developing the skills of teachers and teacher trainers helps children and young people accumulate the knowledge and skills they need to succeed.

 FCA supports the development of learner-centred pedagogics in the teacher training programmes.
 We work together with the Eritrean education leaders to support interactive learning and teaching, to adapt best practices and support peer learning and tutoring.